-historical leadership, political monopoly, and the absence of rotation of posts and political programs.

-- 2. The overlap between liberation and nation building, and its impact on remaining hesitant about developing partial life, in addition to the Israeli factor and the ambiguity of the stance of the Palestinian factions towards this issue. - 3.
+- 1. The factional and revolutionary political heritage, and its traditions that sometimes conflict with the requirements of partisan work, like quotas, historical leadership, political monopoly, and the absence of rotation of posts and political programs. - 2.
+The overlap between liberation and nation building, and its impact on remaining hesitant about developing partial life, in addition to the Israeli factor and the ambiguity of the stance of the Palestinian factions towards this issue. - 3.
 The absence of a legal basis for organizing political life and the failure to pass a law on political parties.
-It follows from these obstacles that the ambiguity between the nature of resistance factions and stable political parties will continue to be prevalent during the current stage.117
+It follows from these obstacles that the ambiguity between the nature of resistance factions and stable political parties will continue to be prevalent during the current stage.119

 Hamas addressed the barriers to political-partisan pluralism early on, calling for a real democratic system, political-partisan pluralism with regulatory laws, and for reinvigorating the power of the people through elections.
-In this regard, Ahmad Yasin said, "I want a multi-party democratic state, and power to be given to those who win the elections... even if the communist party should win, then I would respect the desires of the Palestinian people."118 Yasin made those remarks in 1989, before the creation of the PA under the 1994 Oslo Accords.
+In this regard, Ahmad Yasin said, "I want a multi-party democratic state, and power to be given to those who win the elections...even if the communist party should win, then I would respect the desires of the Palestinian people."
+Yasin made those remarks in 1989, before the creation of the PA under the 1994 Oslo Accords.
 This was confirmed by Mahmud al-Zahhar, who said, "Hamas respects the opinion of the Palestinian street, even if it was contrary to its desires.
-But others must also respect the views of the Palestinian street, if it says yes to Islam."119 Thus, we infer that Hamas accepts political pluralism without conditions, which is the view that many Muslim thinkers and scholars favored as detailed earlier.
+But others must also respect the views of the s 🔴